Travel

 How to buy a Strætó Bus ticket in Reykjavik?

 We highly recommend downloading the Strætó app before you hop on that brighter-than-the-sun yellow bus.
-The website is convenient as well, but the app includes a payment method using Visa or Mastercard, so you can forgo worrying about having 470 ISK in your pocket.
+The website is convenient as well, and includes a journey planner and timetime.
+The app also includes a payment method using Visa or Mastercard, so you can forgo worrying about having 570 ISK cash in your pocket.

 Reykjavik bus zones and routes